afni/afni_doc/published/citations.rst

     7(3):152-171. doi: 10.1089/brain.2016.0475.
   | `<https://pubmed.ncbi.nlm.nih.gov/28398812/>`_

-If you use the ETAC clustering method in your work, please cite:
+If you use the equitable thresholding and clustering (ETAC) method in your work, please cite:

 * | Cox RW (2017).
 Equitable Thresholding and Clustering: A Novel Method for Functional Magnetic Resonance Imaging Clustering in AFNI.